Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: MFM for Inhomogeneous Flows

 where the last term on the right hand side can be substituted using $D^0$.
 Likewise, the second moment of $\mathcal{D}$ can be computed as

 One may generalize this recursive methodology to compute higher moments of $\mathcal{D}$.
 Determination of the leading-order moments requires few IMFM DNSs, and thus it is much less costly than the brute force MFM.

-The additional advantage of IMFM, either in the context of moments or even when used as a brute force method, is that it allows direct probing of the desired unclosed terms in the macroscopic operator.
-For example, in this case, one may directly determine the operator associated with the unclosed flux $\overline{u_1^\prime c^\prime}$, without requiring first obtaining the full macroscopic operator $\overline{\mathcal{L}}$ (as done in FMFM).
-Aside from cost saving, closure of individual fluxes, as opposed to the full unclosed term, has the advantage of guaranteeing conservativeness of the macroscopic model.
-For more complicated microscopic systems that may involve multiple unclosed terms, IMFM allows probing of different unclosed terms independently, and thus provides more insightful guidelines for modeling and understanding of the underlying dynamics.
-Note that in IMFM, the forcing field $s$ is not explicitly used when examining the macroscopic operator.
+Given that the kernel is smooth away from the origin ($y_1=x_1$) it is possible to accurately reconstruct it from information of the leading order moments.

 Next, we discuss how the macroscopic operators can be constructed with reasonable accuracy from the knowledge of these moments.